RajatJangra2653/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

-# Module 12 - Manage an Azure Cosmos DB SQL API solution using DevOps practices
+# Lab 12b - Manage an Azure Cosmos DB SQL API solution using DevOps practices

-### Estimated Timing: 30 minutes

-## Lab 2: Create an Azure Cosmos DB SQL API container using Azure Resource Manager templates
+## Lab scenario

 Azure Resource Manager templates are JSON files that declaratively define the infrastructure that you wish to deploy to Azure.
 Azure Resource Manager templates are a common infrastrucutre-as-code solution to deploying services to Azure.
 Bicep, takes the concept a bit further by defining an easier to read domain-specific language that can be used to create JSON templates.

 In this lab, you'll create a new Azure Cosmos DB account, database, and container using an Azure Resource Manager template.
 You will first create the template from raw JSON, then you will create the template using the Bicep domain-specific language.

+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Prepare your development environment.
+- Task 2: Create Azure Cosmos DB SQL API resources using Azure Resource Manager templates.
+- Task 3: Observe deployed Azure Cosmos DB resources.
+- Task 4: Create Azure Cosmos DB SQL API resources using Bicep templates.
+- Task 5: Observe Bicep template deployment results.

+## Estimated Timing: 30 minutes

+## Exercise 1: Create an Azure Cosmos DB SQL API container using Azure Resource Manager templates

 ### Task 1: Prepare your development environment